bil022/CRISPR-SE/FlashFry.md

-### Scoring function: CRISPR-SE provides a script to convert the outputs into the format that can be scored by FlashFry.
+### Scoring function:
+#### CRISPR-SE provides a script to convert the outputs into the format that can be scored by FlashFry.

-#### Example of using FlashFry to build index for reference genome, search off-targets and scoring.
-#### Inputs: reference genome *EcoliE84.fa* and query *ecoli_input.fa*
 ```
+# Inputs:
+#   EcoliE84.fa: reference genome
+#.  ecoli_input.fa: query
 input=ecoli_input

+# Build index for reference genome
 java -Xmx4g -jar FlashFry-assembly-1.12.jar \
  index \
  --tmpLocation ./tmp \